-At First Community Bank of Central Al., we answer questions about this process every day.
+First Community Bank of Central Al. can answer questions about these "Don'ts" and many others.
 Give us a call at (334) 285-8850.